SuperTuxKart: Characters

 The official playable characters of SuperTuxKart are the mascots of free and open-source projects.
 The character Nolok does not represent a particular open source project, but was created by the SuperTux project as the antagonist of Tux.
-The mascots for many other projects are available as add-ons from SuperTuxKart's add-ons website.
+Some other mascots from other projects are available as add-ons from SuperTuxKart "add-ons" website.

+The characters available in the base game are: